JuliaAI/LearnAPI.jl/docs/src/reference.md

 resampling of one component implies synchronized resampling of the others.

 A `DataFrame` instance, from [DataFrames.jl](https://dataframes.juliadata.org/stable/), is an example of data, the observations being the rows.
-LearnAPI.jl makes no assumptions about how observations can be accessed, except in the case of the output of [`obs`](@ref data_interface), which must implement the MLUtils.jl `getobs`/`numobs` interface.
-For example, it is generally ambiguous whether the rows or columns of a matrix are considered observations, but if a matrix is returned by [`obs`](@ref data_interface) the observations must be the columns.
+Typically, data provided to LearnAPI.jl algorithms, will implement the [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/stable) `getobs/numobs` interface for accessing individual observations, but implementations can opt out of this requirement;
+see [`obs`](@ref) and [`LearnAPI.data_interface`](@ref) for details.
+In the MLUtils.jl
+convention, observations in tables are the rows but observations in a matrix are the columns.

 ### [Hyperparameters](@id hyperparameters)